hbdmapi/huobi_sdk_Python/README.md

 # Huobi Python SDK

-This is Huobi Python SDK, requires python >= 3.5.
+This is Huobi Python SDK, requires python >= 3.6.

 The SDK API supports both RESTful and websocket to get/sub the market, account and order infomation.

 It supports Spot trading, Coin-M Futures, Coin-M Swaps and USDT-M.

+You can install this package with `pip3 install huobipy`

 ## Table of Contents